pjbaioni/neural-net/README.md

  - type g++ -std=c++14 -I$mkEigenInc -I./../../include/ write_set.cpp

-Code has been developed mainly under Debian 9.9 using the modules of the APSC course, academic year 18-19; some test under a Lubuntu 18.04 LTS virtual machine running the a.y.
+Code has been developed mainly under Debian 9.9 using the modules of the APSC course, academic year 18-19; some tests under a Lubuntu 18.04 LTS virtual machine running the a.y.
 19-20 modules have shown some differences that are being investigated.
 In both cases gnuplot is required (tested versions: 5.0, 5.2), but numerical